 Debt is challenging for all of us, and it’s worth working with someone with experience handling creditors.
 Look for a nonprofit organization to help you, so you don’t add to your expenses.
-USA.gov has resources for dealing with debt, and the National Foundation for Credit Counseling offers help to get out of debt.
+The Federal Trade Commission has resources for dealing with debt, and the National Foundation for Credit Counseling offers help to get out of debt.

 Throughout your recovery, you will lean on family, friends, sponsors and counselors.
 You may also need help from a financial counselor.
 These counselors know how to develop a plan to reach economic recovery after addiction and get you back on your feet financially.
 They can assist with prioritizing and paying off debt as well as building your savings.
 Counselors also hold you accountable for your spending habits.

-Some rehab programs and sober living centers offer financial counseling as part of the recovery process.
+Some rehab programs and substance-free living centers offer financial counseling as part of the recovery process.
 If your program does not, you can find accredited counselors to help.
-Most nonprofit counselors belong to one of two national agencies: National Foundation for Credit Counseling and Financial Counseling Association of America.
+Most nonprofit counselors belong to one of two national agencies: the National Foundation for Credit Counseling and the Financial Counseling Association of America.
 You can use these websites to find an affiliated counselor near you.

 As you make a budget to pay down debts, manage expenses and eventually build your savings, it’s vital to prioritize recovery.
 Your budget items should include the necessary resources for your recovery needs.
 These expenses can consist of counseling services, medications, medical visits and other items and experiences that enhance your physical well being.
 If going to the gym or yoga is essential to your recovery, then it should be essential to your budget.